 Columbia University, Associate Research Scientist in Remote Sensing

-The Center for Climate Systems Research in the Earth Institute of Columbia University invites applicants for an Associate Research Scientist appointment to develop and evaluate remote sensing techniques to infer properties of clouds and to study the interactions between clouds and aerosols.
-NASA’s Plankton Aerosol, Cloud, ocean Ecosystems (PACE) satellite is scheduled to be launched in 2024.
+The Center for Climate Systems Research in the Earth Institute of Columbia University nvites applicants for an Associate Research Scientist appointment to study cloud-aerosol interactions through numerical modeling and analysis of remote sensing and airborne measurements.

 - Experience with 1D and 3D radiative transfer simulations of cloudy atmospheres both in atmospheric windows and within atmospheric absorption bands.

 This is a full-time officer of research position and provides a comprehensive salary and benefits package.

 For information on how to apply for this position, please see the Columbia University Academic Search posting.
 (Be patient.
 The site is slow and it will take time for the info to load.)

 Columbia University is an Equal Opportunity Employer / Disability / Veteran